yuyizhong/O.A.T-Vietnamese-Cuisine/README.md

  The Navigation contains links for Home, Menu, Reviews, Register, Login and Contact.
   * Home -> index.html - Visible to all
   * Menu -> menu_list.html
   * View Menus -> menu_list.html - Visible to all
     * View Details -> menu modal - Visible to all
     * Add Menu -> add_menu.html - Visible to staff
     * Edit Menu -> edit_menu.html - Visible to staff
     * Hide and Delete Menu -> links - Visible to staff
     * Leave Review -> leave_review.html - Button Visible to all but page accessible by logged in users only; Unlogged in users will be directed to login -> login.html

   * Reviews -> reviews.html
     * View Reviews & Average Ratings -> reviews.html - Visible to all
-	* View Details & Rating -> review_details.html - Visible to all
+	    * View Details & Rating -> review_details.html -
+        Visible to all
-		*Reply -> reply.html –Visible to staff
+		   * Reply -> reply.html – Visible to staff

   * Login -> login.html - Visible to logged out users
   * Register -> signup.html - Visible to logged out users